Biographies

 losing our whole ethos.
 Hamish and I nobbled Andrew

-Coath, a fantastic hotelier and events organiser, and
+Coath, a fantastic hotelier and events organiser,

-persuaded him to come on board as our first JV.
+and persuaded him to come on board as our first JV.

 In

-2005, Andrew opened the Black Horse in Woburn and the
+2005, Andrew opened the Black Horse in Woburn and

-warm welcome, outstanding service, great food, amazing
+genuinely warm welcome, outstanding service, great

-leading down to the river.
+acres of grounds leading down to the river.

 Last

-year, 2006, we met Alan Turtill at the Best Places to
+year, 2006, we met Alan Turtill at the Best Places

-The team rallied round after head chef Michael had a
+raved about it.
+The team rallied round after head

-car accident and the doctors declared him out of action.
+chef Michael had a car accident and the doctors declared

-Despite all the teething trouble you'd expect with a
+him out of action.
+Despite all the teething trouble

-new site, we cracked £31,000 turnover in one week
+you'd expect with a new site, we cracked £31,000

-- somewhere in the region of five times the take in
+turnover in one week - somewhere in the region of

-an average food pub.
+five times the take in an average food pub.

 We've